uwmadison-chm/paper-fin-lott-2020/README.md

-# Thukdam analysis scripts
+# Apparent Attenuation of Postmortem Decomposition among Tibetan Buddhist Meditators Not Accompanied by Detectable Electroencephalographic Activity 24-hours After Clinical Declaration of Death

+## Lott, et. al 2020

+### Frontiers in Neuroscience

+Analysis code for Biosemi EEG processing, doing artifact rejection, and various statistical summaries for the paper above.

-This is the 2019-20 conversion from Matlab and EEGLAB to python and the MNE library by Dan Fitch.
+This is the 2019-20 conversion of analysis code in Matlab and EEGLAB to python and the MNE library, coded by Dan Fitch with support from John Koger.

 This was developed in somewhat of a rush and also not assuming we would be basing future EEG studies on this code, so there's quite a bit of duplication and copy-paste instead of generalizing.
-Sorry to future folk!
+Apologies to future folk referencing this!

 ## Data structure and context